-And from cottage-style cabins to Mountain-style homes to stunning modern estates, Lake Martin has a home for every style and price point.
+And from cottage-style cabins to Mountain-style homes to stunning modern estates, Lake Martin homes reach every style and price point.
 Let’s take a look at three of Lake Martin’s most recent home developments.

 Price Range: $495 to $750K (includes the lot, the home, basic pier and seawall)

 “Finding a home on Lake Martin has gotten difficult,” says David of Canvasback Management and Developer of the brand-new development White Oak Landing.
 “There are small cabins built in the early 1970s before building codes, new lake house ‘McMansions’ wedged onto narrow lots and matchbox condominiums with neighbors above, below and on either side.
 White Oak is wonderful because it isn’t like any of those.
 We wanted to give customers a community that blends in with the lake with new homes on large lots at a reasonable price point.”